Myszanik/ToDoApp/README.md

 ## Overview

-The To-Do App features a graphical user interface where users can add, remove, update, and prioritize tasks.
-Tasks can be categorized into active, completed, and incomplete lists.
+The To-Do App features a graphical user interface where users can add, remove, update, and prioritise tasks.
+Tasks can be categorised into active, completed, and incomplete lists.
 The app also includes a calendar for selecting dates.

 ## Features

 - **Task Management**:
-  - Add, remove, update, and prioritize tasks.
+  - Add, remove, update, and prioritise tasks.
   - Mark tasks as completed or incomplete.
   - Clear all tasks.

-- **Task Prioritization**:
+- **Task Prioritisation**:
-  - Set priority levels (1 to 5) with different colors.
+  - Set priority levels (1 to 5) with different colours.

 - **Calendar**:
   - Integrated calendar for selecting dates.